omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 Overview
 --------

-Analyzing the simulation results is a time-consuming process.
-The results of the simulation are recorded as scalar values, vector values, histograms, and evaluated parameters.
-Information about each run, such as iteration variables, configuration entries, and run attributes, is also stored.
-You can then apply statistical methods to extract the relevant information and draw a conclusion.
-This process may include several steps.
-Usually, you need to filter and transform the data, and chart the result.
-Automation is very important here - you do not want to repeat the steps of recreating charts every time you rerun simulations.

-In |omnet++| 6.x, the statistical analysis tool is integrated into the Eclipse environment.
-Querying, processing, and plotting the simulation results is done with Python 3 scripts, using APIs provided by the IDE.
-These scripts and APIs rely heavily on the NumPy, Pandas, and Matplotlib Python packages.
-Your scripts and settings (i.e., your recipe for finding results from the raw data) will be recorded in analysis files (.anf) and will become instantly reproducible.
-This means that if simulations need to be rerun due to a model bug or misconfiguration, existing charts need not be recreated all over again.
-Simply replacing the old result files with the new ones will result in the charts being automatically displayed with the new data.

-When creating an analysis, the user first selects the input for the analysis by specifying file names or file name patterns (e.g.
-``adhoc-*.vec``).
-Data in result files are tagged with meta-information.
-Experiment, measurement, and replication labels are added to the result files to make the filtering process easy.
-It is possible to create very sophisticated filtering rules (e.g. all 802.11 retry counts of host[5..10] in experiment X, where the iteration variable numHost had a value of 7).

-You can open charts from the selected data with one click.
-The Analysis Editor supports bar charts, line charts, histogram charts, and scatter charts.
-Charts are interactive; users can zoom, scroll, and access tooltips that give information about the data items.

-Charts can be customized.
-Some of the customizable options include titles, fonts, legends, grid lines, colors, line styles, and symbols.

-The charts made in the IDE can also be viewed and exported later from the command line, using a tool called ``opp_charttool``.
-Its usage and operation are detailed in the Simulation Manual.
+Analyzing simulation results is crucial for validating models and understanding their behavior.
+The Analysis Tool in the IDE is an editor that edits an analysis (.anf) file.
+The analysis file captures the set of inputs and the processing steps necessary for creating the desired plots and tables.

+In |omnet++|, the results of simulations are captured as scalar values, vector values, statistic summaries (hereafter just "statistics"), and histograms, and are recorded into result files.
+Result files are tagged with metadata like the network name, iteration variables, and configuration settings.
+The analysis typically begins with the user specifying a set of result files either directly by name or through patterns that match multiple files.
+Once loaded, these results can be explored through an intuitive interface where users can browse, filter, transform, and visualize data using various chart types.

+Charts can be opened from the selected data with a few clicks.
+Charts use queries in the form of filter expressions to select the desired subset of results.
+Users can refine these expressions or write new ones to tailor the data being visualized.
+The plotting capabilities range from using Matplotlib for complex visualizations to employing the IDE's own Native Plots for more straightforward, interactive displays.
+Each chart allows adjustments such as labels, colors, line styles, and other visual properties through a configuration dialog.

+The charts and their associated settings are remembered as part of the analysis (.anf) file.
+When the user re-runs the simulations due to modifications in simulation configurations or model adjustments and a new set of result files is created, the analysis tool can automatically fill or refresh the charts with new data.

+Each chart in the analysis tool is backed by a customizable Python script and a set of properties that can be edited through a chart configuration dialog.
+The IDE allows users to edit the chart script to fit their precise needs, to add or modify properties, and even update the configuration dialog to accommodate additional inputs.

+Finally, the analysis results can be reproduced and utilized outside the IDE through ``opp_charttool``, a command-line tool that recreates chart views from the analysis files.
+This capability facilitates the integration of results into batch processes, such as compiling LaTeX articles, or sharing them for independent review.
+Detailed information on this tool and its functionalities is provided in the Simulation Manual, offering a comprehensive framework for managing simulation outputs.

+.. _ana-creating-anf-files:

 Creating Analysis Files
 -----------------------

 The usual way of creating an analysis file is to "imitate" opening an |omnet++|
-result file by double-clicking it in the Project Explorer view.
+result file (``.sca`` or ``.vec``) by double-clicking it in the :guilabel:`Project Explorer` view.
 Result files cannot be opened directly, so the IDE will offer creating an analysis file for it instead.

 If the result file name looks like the file was created as part of an experiment or parameter study, the IDE creates an analysis file that includes all result